 -XDELETE 'https://app.wisepops.com/api2/hooks?hook_id=42'

-The body of the request sent by Wisepops gives details of the collected lead.
+The body of the request sent by Wisepops provides details of the collected lead.

 [